thaliaarchi/foones-cratylus/README.md

     Final result:
     z^5

-The following is a different way of presenting the above rules:
+The following is a different, more declarative, way of presenting the above rules:

     Add X => Add Z.
     Add Y => Add Z.